goodhamgupta/codecrafters-http-server-python/README.md

 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

-NOTE: Completed all stages, including GZIP compression extension! :party
+NOTE: Completed all stages, including GZIP compression extension! 🎉